Who Slips “Up”?

 Categories: Devotional,Exodus,Nehemiah,Psalms,Proverbs,Luke,Hebrews

-Why is it that snow does not drift naturally to either side of the driveway and leave the middle clean?
-Why does wind not keep snowflakes off sidewalks?
-Why is it that nature is not considerate enough to make a path in the right place?
+Why does snow not drift naturally to either side of the driveway and leave the middle clean?
+Why does the wind not keep snowflakes off sidewalks?
+Why is nature not considerate enough to make a path in the right place?

-Out our wintery window,, I see swans slipping on the ice.
-My pet, even in her dogged four wheel drive, slips as she makes her way down the steps.
+Out our wintery window, I see swans slipping on the ice.
+Even in my dog’s four-wheel drive, she slips as she goes down the steps.

 Human nature is like that.
-People do not naturally slip toward more stable footing, or stray in the right direction.
+People rarely slip toward more stable footing or stray in the right direction.
 We do not lose our balance to find holiness or haphazardly drift toward discipline.
 Contrary to the common saying, who slips “up”?

-Who has ever said, “Can you believe it, I was not paying careful attention and all of a sudden I found myself in a state of constant prayer?”
+Who has ever said, “Can you believe it?
+I was not paying careful attention, and suddenly, I found myself in a state of constant prayer?”

 An Old Testament leader, Nehemiah, learned that neither individuals nor cultures drift toward revival (Nehemiah 13).
 Moses learned the same lesson (Exodus 32).

-Culture can easily drift into individuals too.
+Culture can easily drift into individuals, too.
 God knows that.
-So just like in the times of Moses and Nehemiah he sends prophetic leaders to give his people eyes to see what he sees (cf. Luke 10:23).
+So, just like in the times of Moses and Nehemiah, he sends prophetic leaders to give his people’s eyes to see what he sees (cf. Luke 10:23).

 Author: Toby Larson